Is Too Hot To Handle staged? Everything we know about how much the producers set up

 Apparently, contestants genuinely don’t know what show they’re going on

-Last week’s episodes showed the contestants being told they were actually on Too Hot To Handle, after apparently thinking they were on an entirely different show which seemed to mainly involve partying and shagging all summer long.
+The first episodes of season two showed the contestants being told they were actually on Too Hot To Handle, after apparently thinking they were on an entirely different show which seemed to mainly involve partying and shagging all summer long.
 Some people on social media were sceptical if their reactions were real, but Too Hot To Handle series one contestant Francesca Fargo has said she genuinely didn’t know what show she was going to be on.

 She said producers DMed her on Instagram and she then had a video call with them, where they didn’t give many details about the show.
 They only asked she was single, and said the show would be in a tropical location with other fit singles.